t104306033/HermInvest/cmd/internal/convert2TransactionRecords/Readme.md

 Before proceeding, ensure you have `make` installed on your system.

 To execute the makefile, run `make` in the terminal.
 It will convert the files of the `commissionHistory/` directory and generate a file named `tblTransactionRecord.csv`, which contains the converted transaction records.
-After that, You can then import this file using sqlitebrowser.
+If the `commissionHistory/` directory is empty, the Makefile will use records from `commissionHistoryExample/` for you.

-Note: If the `commissionHistory/` directory is empty, the Makefile will use records from `commissionHistoryExample/` for you.
+After that, you can then import this file using sqlitebrowser.

 ### Important Notes
 1. To ensure data integrity, the "date" and "time" fields for manually inputted records will be converted as specified in `convertManualInput.sh`.